 Tin Stories & Memory Boxes

-Class Includes Lifetime Access, Online Community, Instructor Interaction, 6 Video Lessons & More!
+Class Includes Lifetime Access, Online Community, 6 Video Lessons & More!

 Julie is a master of making mixed-media pieces that bring together story, memory and beauty.
 In this class we will make two assemblage pieces from collage, paper maché and found objects.
 She also shows us a simple way to use both tin and polymer clay to make unique little details.
 “Play not Work” is how she describes it!